e271828e/Flight.jl/prototypes/kernel/NOTES.md

 receiving exactly its NamedTuple, and the conformance check completed over both (trait, method) pairs.
 Two stand-ins enter the table.

+**Increment 14 — the diagnostic channel and the framework status.** §11.8 completed over §13.2's runtime stream: the closed kind set as types over the fixed-shape isbits `KindCounts`, one cell per writer — the harness register gaining its own beside the devices' and the loop's — the heartbeat field stored by the handle primitives and judged against §12.2's 2 s threshold, `DeviceCrash` written through the cell (the wrapper's catch on the device task, the init bracket's on the calling task, §12.4's entry-addressed report), the budget degradations on the loop's cell, the frame-top fold into loop-owned accounts, and the `FrameworkStatus` every snapshot carries — the delta riding exactly one snapshot, totals monotone since the run began, `task_state` off the run's task registry (D-193).
+The two §11.8 presentation stand-ins retire; three rows enter: the harness cell (a spec-enumeration gap), the tail window (`DeviceJoinTimeout` and the post-final-frame-top residue present synchronously, no snapshot following them), and the status's per-publication vector against the spec's inline-allocation claim.
+`diagnostics(sim)` is deleted, its account subsumed by the status; the warning-matching tests convert to the spec's own doctrine — kind plus payload fields, never message text.

 ## The properties the tests pin down

 Each of these is a spec claim rather than a programming convenience: